unparalleled-js/docs-1/developing-connectors/sdk-2/authentication/header-authentication.md

 > The `apply` block will not be applied to any requests made in `acquire`.
 So you will have to include the required credentials for a successful API request there.

-Check out our [custom authentication documents](developing-connectors/sdk/authentication/custom-authentication.md) to find out other ways to authenticate your custom connector on Workato.

 ### Other authentication methods
-Check out the other authentication methods we support.
-[Learn more]()
+Check out the other authentication methods we support as well as how to set up a custom connector that works for on-premise connections.
+[Go back to our list of authentication methods](/developing-connectors/sdk-2/authentication.md) or check our our [best practices](/developing-connectors/sdk-2/best-practices.md) for some tips.

 ### Next section
-If you're already familiar with the authentication methods we support, check out the triggers that our SDK supports as well as how to implement them.
-[Learn more]()
+If you're already familiar with the authentication methods we support, check out the actions that our SDK supports as well as how to implement them.
+[Learn more](/developing-connectors/sdk-2/action.md)